Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-java/management/AclManagementClient.md

 AclManagementClient().allow(userId, action, resource)

-> Allow a user to perform an operation on a resource
+> Allow a user to perform an operation on a resource.

 #### Parameters: